alexdelorenzo/copyq_archive/README.md

 # CopyQ Archive

-Simple utility to backup CopyQ's history.
+A simple utility to archive CopyQ's history.

 ## Background

 CopyQ can only store 10,000 items in its history.

 This script can archive those items in a separate database.
 It comes with a CLI for querying the archive.